Flag of New Zealand: 2015–16 referendums

 On 11 March 2014, Prime Minister John Key announced in a speech his intention to hold a referendum, during the next parliamentary term, on adopting a new flag.
 Key stated, "It's my belief, and I think one increasingly shared by many New Zealanders, that the design of the New Zealand flag symbolises a colonial and post-colonial era whose time has passed".
 Following his party's re-election that year, the details of the two referendums were announced.
 The first referendum was set for November 2015 allowing voters to decide on a preferred design from five choices.
 The second referendum would see the preferred design voted on against the current flag in March 2016.

 Had the flag changed, the current flag (described as the "1902 flag") of New Zealand would have been "recognised as a flag of historical significance", and its continued use would have been permitted.
 Official documents depicting the current flag would have been replaced only through ordinary means, e.g. an existing driving licence would have remained valid until its renewal date.

+Red Peak flag campaign

+In mid-2015, public interest coalesced around an alternative flag design known as Red Peak, created by Aaron Dustin.
+While Red peak was initially excluded from the Flag Consideration Panel's shortlist, the design gained widespread support through a grassroots campaign led by Trade Me co-founder Rowan Simpson.
+An online petition calling for its inclusion in the referendum received over 50,000 signatures.
+In response to this public pressure, the New Zealand Government amended Sections 5 and 13 of the Flag Referendums Act in September 2015 to allow Red Peak to be added as a fifth option in the first referendum.
+Despite its inclusion, Red Peak was eliminated in the third round of preferential voting, receiving 8.77% of first-preference votes.

 On 11 December 2015, preliminary results were announced for the first referendum.
 The black, white and blue design, with a silver fern and red stars, was the winning flag.
 This flag design did not win the second referendum; according to preliminary results announced on 24 March 2016, the existing 1902 flag was chosen to remain the New Zealand flag.
 56.7% were in favour of retaining the flag, with a voter turnout of 67.3%.
 43.3% were in favour of changing the flag to the Lockwood design.